Imagine I told you,

 Unfortunately this is not fictional.
 For shareholders of the Baron Growth Fund it was reality, as highlighted in the Wall Street Journal.

-Baron’s conference has more glitz than most, but the core problem is endemic: active managers’ fee structures are totally out of step with the value they deliver to their clients…you, the people entrusting them with your money.
+Baron’s conference has more glitz than most, but the core problem is endemic: active managers’ fee structures are often out of step with the value they deliver to their clients…you, the people entrusting them with your money.

 This is why there’s a shift from active to passive, and why active management companies are increasingly worried.
 Typically around ~80% of active managers underperform comparable indices, and the 20% of outperformers are virtually impossible to pick out ahead of time.